bosonweb/working-with-us/set-up.md

 ## Installing the code

 We only version control the project's Theme and Plugins, not the WordPress core.
 So that's `wp-content/` downwards.
-Therefore you'll need to clone the repository into a working WordPress install.
+Therefore you'll need to clone the repository into a working WordPress install that you already have set up.

 ## Installing the database